 School Bus Camera: How to tell if it’s on…

 The short answer is… It’s always on.
 More specifically, the school bus camera or stop-arm camera system is continuously activated.
 BusPatrol Buses always record.
-As the driver immediately turns the engine on, the camera begins to record in HD DVR.
+As the bus driver turns the engine on, the camera begins to record in HD DVR.
 All seven exterior cameras record automatically.
 The bus’ computer automatically sends the footage over our secure cellular LTE network to BusPatrol headquarters for review.

 School bus cameras also discourage poor driving behavior around school buses.
 The camera is already recoding before the lights flash — then our automated system starts.
 The system edits a short excerpt of the day’s footage which is prioritized for review.
 If a violation occurs, we send that footage over to the police.
 In short, if you see the BusPatrol logo on a school bus, the school bus camera it’s recording.